appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 In this scenario, `Choose_operations` is a select widget that allows the user to select various options.
 Based on the selected option, the corresponding query is triggered and the generated data is displayed in a table widget.

-You can also chain the queries to execute conditionally based on the value of a widget or the response of a Query.
+You can also chain the queries to execute conditionally based on the value of a widget or the response of a Query on events, as shown in the code example below:

 ```javascript
 {{